 3.4 Relationship between rural farmers’ perception and use of traditional medicine

-There is no significant relationship between rural farmers’ perception and use of traditional medicine at 0.01 level.
-The finding in Table 4 reveals that the null hypothesis is rejected.
+The null hypothesis for this study was that there is no significant relationship between rural farmers’ perception and use of traditional medicine.
+The finding in Table 4 however, reveals a statistically significant relationship between rural famers’ perception and use of traditional medicine at 0.01 level.
+Hence the null hypothesis is rejected.
 From this finding, it could be inferred that rural farmers’ disposition to traditional medicine affected their utilization of traditional medicine as Fasina et al. (2024) submitted that positive relationship exist between perception and utilization.
 The result indicates that the more favourable disposed the respondents were to traditional medicines, the more they utilized them and vice versa.

 Table 4: PPMC showing significant relationship between rural farmers’ perception and use of traditional medicine